ramun3/ramun3/README.md

-                                     DNI:  Shadaria shippers, Sonails shippers, and ships that includes child x adult, racist, sexist, and any behavior that includes weirdos/inappropriate.. (it makes me uncomfortable.)
+                                     DNI:  Shadaria shippers, Sonails shippers, and ships that includes child x adult, racist, sexist, and any behavior that includes weirdos/inappropriate..